 Kids love the hole puncher.
-Once they see the magic of pressing down and making small little circles, it is as if they just discovered chocolate dipped Oreos. (now I am hungry) This hole-punching fine motor activity gives them life.
+Once they see the magic of pressing down and making tiny little circles, it is as if they just discovered chocolate-dipped Oreos. (now I am hungry) This preschool hole punching fine motor activity gives them life.

 RELATED: Looking for more fine motor ideas?
 I’ve got a great list.

 You may never look at a hole puncher the same.

 This simple office supply we use now and again is a small hand-strengthening stunner.
 It will improve your child’s dexterity along with enhancing hand-eye coordination.

 With this simple tool, your child works towards a better pencil grip as he plays.

 Having fun through experiences is the perfect recipe for learning!